 (*) Deferred 8 years ago because of diagnosis, still dying to return.
 Waiting for a great lottery ticket to shoot me back to university! :)

-© WVE and Ireland, MS and Me, 2011-2013.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.
+©Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2013.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.